ForeverPs/haze-removal-using-dark-channel-prior-and-guided-filter/README.md

-# haze-removal-using-dark-channel-prior-and-guided-filter
+# Haze-Removal-Using-Dark-Channel-Prior-and-Guided-Filter
-this project is based on the work of Kaiming He who is my favorite researcher
+This project is based on the work of **Kaiming He** who is my favorite researcher